Bolesław I the Brave: Family

 The contemporaneous Thietmar of Merseburg recorded Bolesław's marriages, also mentioning his children.
 Bolesław's first wife was a daughter of Rikdag, Margrave of Meissen.
 Historian Manteuffel says that the marriage was arranged in the early 980s by Mieszko I who wanted to strengthen his links with the Saxon lords and to enable his son to succeed Rikdag in Meissen.
 Bolesław "later sent her away", according to Thietmar's Chronicon.
 Historian Marek Kazimierz Barański writes that Bolesław repudiated his first wife after her father's death in 985 which left the marriage without any political value.

 Bolesław "took a Hungarian woman" as his second wife.
 Most historians identify her as a daughter of the Hungarian ruler Géza, but this theory has not been universally accepted.
 She gave birth to a son, Bezprym, but Bolesław repudiated her.

 Bolesław's third wife, Emnilda, was "a daughter of the venerable lord, Dobromir".
 Her father was a West Slavic or Lechitic prince, either a local ruler from present-day Brandenburg who was closely related to the imperial Liudolfing dynasty, or the last independent prince of the Vistulans, before their incorporation into Poland.
 Wiszewski dates the marriage of Bolesław and Emnilda to 988.
 Emnilda exerted a beneficial influence on Bolesław, reforming "her husband's unstable character", according to Thietmar of Merseburg's report.
 Bolesław's and Emnilda's oldest (unnamed) daughter "was an abbess" of an unidentified abbey.
 Their second daughter Regelinda, who was born in 989, was given in marriage to Herman I, Margrave of Meissen in 1002 or 1003.
 Mieszko II Lambert who was born in 990 was Bolesław's favorite son and successor.
 The name of Bolesław's and Emnilda's third daughter, who was born in 995, is unknown; she married Sviatopolk I of Kiev between 1005 and 1012.
 Bolesław's youngest son, Otto, was born in 1000.

 Bolesław's fourth marriage, from 1018 until his death, was to Oda (c.
-995 – 1025), daughter of Margrave Eckard I of Meissen.
+995–1025), daughter of Margrave Eckard I of Meissen.
 They had a daughter, Matilda (c.
-1018 – 1036), betrothed (or married) on 18 May 1035 to Otto of Schweinfurt.
+1018–1036), betrothed (or married) on 18 May 1035 to Otto of Schweinfurt.

+Predslava, a daughter of Vladimir the Great and Rogneda, whom, along with her sister Mstislava, he had taken from Kiev in 1018, was his concubine.